rachael-k-ross/Mestimation-worked-example/README.md

 # Mestimation-worked-example
-Code for paper M-estimation: a worked example with connections to maximum likelihood estimation
+Code for paper M-estimation: M-estimation: introduction and applied examples